rbisdorff/Digraph3/docSphinx/tutorial.rst

     ...        list(reversed(qr.boostedRanking)))['correlation']))
     Optimzed sparse 4-tiling: +0.7051

 The best ranking correlation with the pairwise outranking situations (+0.75) is naturally given when we apply the Copeland rule to the complete outranking digraph.
 When we apply the Copeland rule to the sparse 4-tiled outranking digraph we get a correlation of +0.72, and when apllying the Copeland rule to the optimized 4-tiled digraph, we still obtain a correlation of +0.71.
-These results naturally depend on the number of quantiles we use and on the given model of performance tableau.
-In case of Random3ObjectivesPerformanceTableau instances, we may get in a similar setting a complete outranking correlation of +0.86, a sparse 4-tiling correlation of +0.82, and an optimzed sparse 4-tiling correlation of +0.81.
+These results actually depend on the number of quantiles we use as well as on the given model of random performance tableau.
+In case of Random3ObjectivesPerformanceTableau instances, for instance, we would get in a similar setting a complete outranking correlation of +0.86, a sparse 4-tiling correlation of +0.82, and an optimzed sparse 4-tiling correlation of +0.81.

 HPC quantiles ranking records .............................